thumbellina/MachineLearningdetectionforSMiShing/README.md

 The executable of the final application is : "SpamDetector"

-(*)Note: Completely developed in python! for CCNC2021 demonstration.
+(*)Note: Completely developed in python! developed for CCNC2021 demonstration.
 Authors in no particular order: Badr Boukari, Mounira Msahli, Akshaya Ravi